-Figs. 9-10 show the obtained results using the OMNeT++-based simulation.
-In this case, we used two different values of R: i) R = 225m, the average coverage value between two wireless nodes in the OMNeT++ simulation, when configured as in our experiments (Fig. 10), and b) R = 150m, which is one of the values we used in the previous simulations that helped to better understand the performance of our optimization when the probability of having multihop connectivity is lower (Fig. 9).
+Figs. 9 and 10 show the obtained results using the OMNeT++-based simulation.
+In this case, we used two different values of R: 1) R = 225 m, which is the average coverage value between two wireless nodes in the OMNeT++ simulation, when configured as in our experiments (see Fig. 10), and 2) R = 150 m, which is one of the values we used in the previous simulations that helped to better understand the performance of our optimization when the probability of having mhc is lower (see Fig. 9).
 In addition to the simulation and analytical results, we also depict the best possible value for the IP address configuration time that plain GeoSAC could achieve [7].
-This value, which corresponds to the optimistic, non-ideal assumption that there is always multi-hop connectivity between an unconfigured node and the RSU, is equal to $\bar{T}{RA}^{unsol}$ .
+This value, which corresponds to the optimistic nonideal assumption that there is always mhc between an unconfigured node and the RSU, is equal to $\bar{T}{\rm RA}^{\rm unsol}$ .
 The simulation results validate our mathematical analysis.
-They show that for the non-sparse scenarios and values of $T{RA}$ between 1 and 20 seconds, the average IP address configuration time is always shorter than the best possible value that could be obtained with plain GeoSAC (i.e., without our optimization enabled).
-In addition, the improvement provided by overhearing optimization is quite large (average configuration time is close to zero for several values of $T{RA}$ ).
-With R = 150m, the optimization does not provide any improvement in the sparse scenario.
-Note that the IP address configuration time displayed in Figs. 9-10 is sometimes larger for the sparse scenario than for plain GeoSAC under the best possible conditions.
-This is because the value
+They show that for nonsparse scenarios and values of $T{\mathrm{RA}}$ between 1 and 20 s, the average IP address configuration time is always shorter than the best possible value that could be obtained with plain GeoSAC (i.e., without our optimization enabled).
+In addition, the improvement provided by overhearing optimization is quite large (the average configuration time is close to zero for several values of $T{\rm RA}$ ).
+With R = 150 m, the optimization does not provide any improvement in the sparse scenario.
+Note that the IP address configuration time displayed in Figs. 9 and 10 is sometimes larger for the sparse scenario than for plain GeoSAC under the best possible conditions.
+This is because the value for GeoSAC without overhearing is the value that would be achieved if there is always mhc between the vehicle and the RSU, which is far from true in sparse scenarios.
+In those scenarios, the IP address configuration time with and without our optimization enabled would be very similar.
+We also want to mention that the use case scenarios in which it makes sense to deploy an IP multihop network to connect vehicles to the Internet ranges